 • Prerequisite: French IV or Honors French III and departmental approval.
 This course is designed for French language learners as opposed to native speakers.
 Students focus on reading, writing, and cultural literacy in preparation for the AP French Language course.
 Students develop vocabulary and reading comprehension strategies with contemporary, francophone, and literary readings.
-Fluent written expression is developed through a comprehensive review of French grammar in conjunction with written compositions.
+A comprehensive review of French grammar in conjunction with written compositions promotes fluent written expression.
 Students learn about the diverse cultures of the francophone world through a variety of media (songs, films, and texts).